Advertiser Disclosure

 If you ever buy a product in a Canadian store and then return it for some reason, you may receive a credit memo.

 Credit memos are very common in Canada.
-But you may be confused about what exactly a credit memo is.
-For example, is it the same as a refund?
+But is a credit memo the same as a refund?
 How does it differ from a debit memo?

 What is a Credit Memo?